LW83/project4new/README.md

  - In addition a big thank you to the following people for their assistance or inspiration in this project:
      - Kasia Bogucka: Our cohort facilitator for keeping us all on track and answering all and any of the many questions!
      - My cohort: For our weekly checkins and tips
+     - The genius Ger in Tutor Support for helping me resolve an issue where the information from the booking model was submitting but not displaying in the booking model in Admin.